Facilities & Technology

 Access to this lab is controlled, and only students in the above-mentioned courses are permitted to use this facility.

 The Pro Tools Studio (16 Carnegie Building) building is equipped to help film and video students edit, mix and master their sound.
 The attached sound booth can be used for re-recording dialogue and recording clean sound effects and voiceovers.

 The Carnegie Mac Lab (19 Carnegie Building) consists of 21 Intel iMac computers, running a variety of software in support of journalism, advertising and film classes.
 Applications include Adobe CreativeSuite, Microsoft Office, Quark Express and FinalDraft, a specialized screenwriting word processor.

 Access to this lab is controlled.
 Communications students may have 24-hour access outside of scheduled class time.

 Carnegie Film Lab

 The Carnegie Film Lab (21 Carnegie Building) is an unstaffed, 24 hour-a-day, seven-day-a-week video editing resource for junior and senior film-video students.
-There are nine editing stations available with Final Cut Studio and Adobe Creative Suite Production Premium software installed.
-Students use portable firewire drives in this lab so they can easily move their projects and media to other editing stations and/or other editing facilities and computer labs.
+There are 11 editing stations available with Avid Media Composer and Adobe Creative Suite production software installed.
+Students use portable drives in this lab so they can easily move their projects and media to other editing stations and/or other editing facilities and computer labs.